That dollar amount results from a 13.2% gain from $1.55 billion 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Mauritius has notably positive net exports in the international trade of clothing and accessories as well as meat or seafood preparations.
-In turn, these cashflows indicate Mauritius’ strong competitive advantages under those product categories.
+Mauritius has notably positive net exports in the international trade of clothing and accessories as well as meat or seafood preparations and sugar.
+In turn, these cashflows indicate Mauritius’ strong competitive advantages under the related product categories.

 Products Causing Worst Trade Deficits for Mauritius